jhupiterz/research-analytics/README.md

 ## Research analytics 📊

-The first tool developed by the project is a research analytics web app built with [Plotly Dash](https://plotly.com/dash/).
+The first tool developed by the project is a research analytics web app built with [Plotly Dash](https://plotly.com/dash/) in Python 🐍

 ### App preview 👁️